North Shore Exchange Grant Information

 1. LETTER OF INQUIRY:

-- Applicants must submit a Letter of Inquiry (LOI) through our online grant application system by the February 15, 2017 deadline.
+- Applicants must submit a Letter of Inquiry (LOI) through our online grant application system by the 2018 deadline (TBA).

 - Organizations may submit one Letter of Inquiry (LOI) per year.